Infernäl Mäjesty

-Infernäl Mäjesty is a Canadian thrash metal band, formed in 1986 and now based in Vancouver.
-They are best known for their debut album None Shall Defy, released in 1987.
-However, the 1998 re-issue by Displeased Records inspired them to get back together and they recorded a new album, followed by a European tour.
-They are still active.
+Infernäl Mäjesty is a Canadian thrash metal band formed in 1986 and based in Vancouver.
+They are known for their debut album, None Shall Defy, released in 1987.
+The 1998 re-issue by Displeased Records inspired them to reunite and record a new album, followed by a European tour.
+They remain active.

-In 2018, they announced production and cover art for a forthcoming album, titled Secrets, along with a single from the record due in 2019.
+In 2018, they announced production and cover art for the forthcoming album Secrets, along with a single from the record due in 2019.
 It remains unreleased.